 Our Board Members

-Sonya has been a teacher with Simcoe County and Upper Grand DSBs for over 20 years.
-At present, she is an Itinerant Special Education Resource Teacher for Deaf and Hard of Hearing students.
+Sonya was a teacher with Simcoe County and Upper Grand DSBs for over 20 years including a stint as an Itinerant Special Education Resource Teacher for Deaf and Hard of Hearing students.
 In June 2017, Sonya was the recipient of the Fred L. Bartlett Memorial Award given by Ontario Public School Boards’ Association for outstanding contribution to education in Ontario.

 Richard’s love of words and pictures has guided his career as a writer and graphic designer for over 30 years.
 From 2007 – 2012 he was a member of the Board of the International Festival of Authors at Harbourfront Centre, Toronto.
 He is formerly a sessional instructor at OCAD University and the author of Finding Lily: A Memoir (2006).
 Prior to his career in design, he was a high school teacher in Ontario and The Bahamas.